defold/doc/docs/en/manuals/physics.md

 # Physics

-Defold includes a modified version of the [Box2D](http://www.box2d.org) physics engine for 2D physics simulations.
+Defold includes a modified version of the [Box2D](http://www.box2d.org) physics engine (version 2.1) for 2D physics simulations and the Bullet physics engine (version 2.77) for 3D physics.
 It allows you to simulate Newtonian physics interactions between different types of _collision objects_.
 This manual explains how this works.

 ## Collision objects